ninjadrupal/vagrant-ansible-drupal7/README.md

 * MySQL
 * Apache2
 * PHP
-* Varnish
 * Git
-* Drush (with the 'site audit' and 'hacked!' modules)
+* Drush (with the 'site audit' and 'hacked!', 'registry_rebuild' and 'terminus' modules)
-* Munin
 * Xdebug
-* Ruby (via RVM)
 * Sendmail
-* Mailcatcher
-* Memcached
-* Redis
 * Adminer
-* XHProf
-* Node.js (including npm)
 * ImageMagick
-* PimpMyLog

-Many of these items can be turned on and off via a settings file.

 Prerequisites
 -------------

+* Vagrant 1.6
-* Vagrant 1.4+ (currently only tested with the VirtualBox provider)
+* VirtualBox 4.2+
-* If you are using VirtualBox then you will need VirtualBox 4.3+
-* Ansible (with the Vagrant Ansible Plugin)
+* Ansible
+* NFS (This comes pre-installed on Mac OS X 10.5+ (Leopard and higher))

+    sudo apt-get install nfs-kernel-server nfs-common portmap

 To install Ansible use the following commands:

     sudo easy_install pip
     sudo pip install ansible

+If easy_install is not installed run the following:

+    sudo apt-get install python-setuptools

 You may have to install some prerequisite python packages first:

     sudo pip install paramiko PyYAML jinja2 httplib2 markupsafe

-Vagrant 1.4+ comes with the Ansible provisioning tool included so there is no need to install extra plugins.

 You can also install the Vagrant Cachier plugin in order to cache apt-get and gem requests, which speeds up reprovisioning.